scverse/scvi-tools/docs/user_guide/models/totalvi.rst

     + Difficult to understand the balance between RNA and protein data in the low-dimensional representation of cells.

 .. topic:: Tutorials:

- - :doc:`/user_guide/notebooks/totalVI`
+ - :doc:`/tutorials/notebooks/totalVI`
- - :doc:`/user_guide/notebooks/cite_scrna_integration_w_totalVI`
+ - :doc:`/tutorials/notebooks/cite_scrna_integration_w_totalVI`
- - :doc:`/user_guide/notebooks/scarches_scvi_tools`
+ - :doc:`/tutorials/notebooks/scarches_scvi_tools`

 Preliminaries
 ==============
-totalVI takes as input a scRNA-seq gene expression matrix :math:`X` with :math:`N` cells and :math:`G` genes along with a paired matrix of protein abundance, also of :math:`N` cells, but with :math:`T` proteins.
+totalVI takes as input a scRNA-seq gene expression matrix :math:`X` with :math:`N` cells and :math:`G` genes along with a paired matrix of protein abundance :math:`Y`, also of :math:`N` cells, but with :math:`T` proteins.
-Thus, for each cell, we observe RNA and protein information.
+Thus, for each cell, we observe both RNA and protein information.
-Additionally, a design matrix :math:`D` containing :math:`p` observed covariates, such as day, donor, etc, is an optional input.
+Additionally, a design matrix :math:`S` containing :math:`p` observed covariates, such as day, donor, etc, is an optional input.